The board advises the editor of the Journal of American History.

 The mandate of the committee is to investigate reports of repressive measures having an impact on historians’ teaching, research, employment, and freedom of expression, and to report its findings to the officers and members of the OAH in ways it found most useful and appropriate.
 The committee refers its findings and recommendations to the executive board for any actions the board might deem appropriate.

-The committee’s purpose is to increase the membership and participation of community college historians into the organization and address the professional issues and concerns that relate specifically to historians in two-year institutions and provides venues for community college historians to present their original work.
+The committee’s purpose is to increase the membership and participation of community college historians and to integrate them into the organization.
+The committee addresses the professional issues and concerns that relate specifically to historians in two-year institutions and provides venues for community college historians to present their original work.

 The committee engages with all professional issues relevant to historians with disabilities and also promotes the study, teaching, and preservation of disability histories.

 The committee is responsible for supporting and advising the marketing and communications goals of the OAH, as well as any related activities that the leadership may designate.
 The committee works closely with the staff of the executive office, to promote scholarship and collaboration within the American historians’ community and beyond.

 The committee works with existing OAH committees to serve the graduate student community and co-sponsor relevant panels and workshops at the annual conference and year-round in virtual sessions.
 An important role of the graduate committee is to regularly survey graduate student membership as well as sponsor additional graduate student caucus meetings to continue to listen for new ideas for programming and new ways to facilitate active membership in the OAH by the wide array of graduate students studying American history.

 The committee assists in carrying out the commitment of the organization to international perspectives, collaborations, exchanges, and members.